nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Driver Timings: With the DRV8825's, I got MUCH better prints using the timings from the datasheet.
 There is a dicsussion on the reprap thread.
 M569 P0 S1  T1.9:1.0:0.65:0.65           ; Drive 0 goes forwards

+15. Panel Due

+I got my hands on a used Panel Due.
+It communicates via the TX/RX just like the Wifi Backpack.
+Permilnary testng is promising. the following needs to be added to the baord.txt file to enable PanelDue support- "lpc.uartPanelDueMode = true; //Enable PanelDue Support"

+16. Software SPI
+I have not yet tried it yet, but sdavi has incorporated software SPI support into the 2.04RC1 (2019-07-14b1) binary.
+People have reported that LCD's with software SPI based boards now function with 12864 LCD's.
+You still have to work out the whole EXP1/EXP2 connector justification but it appears to be working.